housenli/MDE/README.md

 # MDE
 This implements *Multiscale Dantzig Estimator (MDE)* in nonparametric regression (or denoising).
+MDE minimizes a general regularization term under certain multiscale constraints in terms of dictionaries.
+It is a collection of methods, includes
+-
+-
+-
+-

-For more details about MDE please see
+The implementation works exclusively for 2D case, and utilizes the [Chambolle-Pock algorithm](https://link.springer.com/article/10.1007/s10851-010-0251-1).
+For more details about the algorithm for computing MDE please see

 % cite our paper here